Sport in India: Skiing

 hung in Sikkim, Tawang in Arunachal Pradesh, Manali, Kufri, Chamba, Narkanda in Himachal Pradesh, Pahalgam and Gulmarg in Jammu and Kashmir, Mundali, Munsiari, and Auli in Uttarakhand etc.

-Adventure sports
+Other sports and games

-India is backward in adventure sports.
-This is due to the lack of sponsorships, encouragement from the government, training facilities, and coaching.
-But a significant number of people have participated in various forms of these sports.
+Sport Climbing

+Sport climbing is a new sport it only in India.
+It is governed by the recently formed Sport Climbing Federation of India as acknowledged by Indian Olympic Association.
+In a major step toward expanding sport climbing in South India, the Sports Climbing Association of Tamil Nadu, under the aegis of the Sport Climbing Federation of India (SCFI), is set to host the state’s first-ever Open National Bouldering Championship on 13–14 September 2025 at the Fitrock Arena Gym in Chetpet, Chennai.
+This landmark event is expected to draw climbers from all over the country and is seen as a significant move to promote competitive bouldering in the region.
+Deepu Mallesh at rank 81 is the highest-ranked Indian competition climber and the holder of the record in competition speed climbing.
+Prateeksha Arun, the winner of national titles, took part in the 2023 Asian Games.
+Shivani Charak has represented the country at the Asian Youth Games and the Asian Games.

 Mountain climbing

 Mountain climbing sport has a long history in India.
 Many climbers from India have climbed Mount Everest.
 Avtar Singh Cheema was the 1st Indian mountaineer who climbed Mount Everest in 1965, and in the same year, Captain MS Kohli also climbed it.
 Bachendri Pal is the first Indian woman mountaineer who climbed Mount Everest, she did this feat in 1984.
 In 1993, Santosh Yadav became the first woman of India who climbed it twice.
 In 2014, Malavath Purna became the youngest Indian mountaineer who climbed Everest.
 Love Raj Singh Dharmshaktu has gone up on it 7 times.

 India has few government institute or schools that provide training in Mountaineering : Himalayan mountaineering institute of Darjeeling, Atal Bihari Vajpayee Institute of Mountaineering and Allied Sports (ABVIMAS) Manali, both are founded by then prime minister Jawaharlal Nehru in 1954 and 1961 respectively.
 ABVIMAS institute also provide training in other adventure sports such as skiing, aero-sport, water sport.